Which trends offer opportunities on the European coffee market?

 - Make sure you are in control of your supply chain.
 Know your producers and stand out from your competitors by telling your story: this makes it easier for you to focus on a niche (specialty) market, which increases your chances of obtaining a better price for your coffee.

-- Explore online trading sites like Algrano and Cropster to connect to roasters in Europe and elsewhere.
+- Explore online trading sites like Algrano, Beyco (Beyond Coffee) and Cropster to connect to roasters in Europe and elsewhere.
 See also our study on finding coffee buyers.
 In this document you will find other tips on how to get started in the coffee market.

-Both the European and global coffee market continue to consolidate; in an already competitive and saturated market, large-scale players continue engaging in mergers and acquisitions.
-This is a clear strategy for Lavazza, which has allocated up to €2 billion to spend on acquisitions.
+Both the European and global coffee market won’t stop consolidating; in an already competitive and saturated market, large-scale players continue engaging in merges and acquisitions.
+This is a clear strategy for Lavazza, which has allocated €2 billion to spend on acquisitions.
 Similarly, Nestlé has recently acquired Blue Bottle (specialty roaster), which consolidates the trend whereby mainstream companies engage further in the specialty market.
-As a result, more and more producers are working under the umbrella of large-scale companies.
+As a result, more and more producers are working under the umbrella of large-scale companies, having to comply with volume, quality, traceability and other requirements established by these buyers.

 Another interesting development is the involvement of large roasters in the speciality coffee segment.
 These companies increasingly adopt terms common to the speciality market such as single origin and premium quality (such as premium coffee capsules).
 They are thus appealing to consumers who look for signs of quality and self-assurance.